Parenting Book Resources

 Using many specific examples, this book explains how parents can apply the clear, practical solutions of Scripture to correct the habituated heart motivations, thoughts, and actions of an alienated, angry child.
 It offers encouragement and guidance for parents and siblings who themselves struggle with difficult or sinful emotions.

-Audio Resources
+Online Resources